yaegassy/coc-intelephense/README.md

 **For original feature of coc-intelephese**:

 - `intelephense.enable`: Enable coc-intelephense extension, default `true`
-- `intelephense.path`: Absolute path to intelephense module.
+- `intelephense.path`: Path to intelephense module. ~ and $HOME, etc. can also be used.
 If there is no setting, the built-in module will be used. e.g. `/path/to/node_modules/intelephense`. default: ""
 - `intelephense.server.disableCompletion`: Disable completion only (server), default: `false`
 - `intelephense.client.disableSnippetsCompletion`: Disable snippets completion only (client), default: `false`
 - `intelephense.client.snippetsCompletionExclude`: Exclude specific prefix in snippet completion, e.g. `["class", "fun"]`, default: `[]`